 Checklist for AOV11 Application

 (Include all of the following.
-All files should be uploaded as .PDF files.)
+All files except work samples should be uploaded as .PDF files.)

 - Artist Statement